hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 1. A new cache is created.
 Without any special settings, the eviction is configured to kick in when the **cache** exceeds 10.000 elements and an LRU (Less Recently Used) policy is set up.
-2. The user puts in a new entry (e.g., a key-value pair).
+2. The user puts in a new entry, e.g., a key-value pair.
 3. For every put, the eviction strategy evaluates the current cache size and decides if an eviction is necessary or not.
 If not, the entry is stored in step 10.
 4. If eviction is required, a new sampling is started.
 The built-in sampler is implemented as an lazy iterator.
 5. The sampling algorithm selects a random sample from the underlying data storage.